 The Nature Club provides monthly programs, field trips, and newsletters from September through June and special field trips in the Summer months.
 In addition, the Nature Club holds special events throughout the year.
 For upcoming programs, field trips, or events you can check out our latest newsletter on the news page.

-MAPLE RIDGE - SAVED!
-The effort to save the former Maple Ridge Golf Course property has been successful, and a purchase contract has been signed.
+TALL PINES STATE PRESERVE Thanks to the efforts of many, the former Maple Ridge Golf Course property is now a park!
 For the latest details on how you can get involved and help, see the Friends of Tall Pines State Preserve webpage at friendsoftallpinespreserve.org.

 The Nature Club is also on Facebook.
 To go to our Facebook page please click on the blue Facebook icon to the left.
 You will need to have a Facebook membership, and new group members will need to be "approved" by the administrator.

 Check out our monthly Gloucester County Nature columns on the South Jersey Times website.
 A collection of present and past columns can be viewed on the South Jersey Times website at: http://www.nj.com/gloucester/voices/index.ssf/gloucester_county_nature_club/index.html.

 Natural Events for the month of January